alamakbar-kasual/inventorytracker/replit.md

 ## Overview

-This is a full-stack material inventory management system built with React (frontend) and Express.js (backend).
-The application allows users to manage materials, track inventory levels, and monitor stock status with a modern, mobile-friendly interface.
+This project is a full-stack material inventory management system designed for small to medium-sized fashion industry businesses.
+It enables users to efficiently manage materials, track inventory levels, monitor stock status, and analyze consumption patterns.
+The system provides a modern, mobile-friendly interface, comprehensive analytics, and robust user management, aiming to optimize material flow and reduce costs for manufacturing businesses.

 ## User Preferences